MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/overview-service-level-agreements.md

 ### Tracking

-- After you've configured the SLA KPIs, SLAs, and SLA items for an entity, you can add the SLA Timer control to display the SLA KPIs that are configured for the entity.
+- After you configure the SLA KPIs, SLAs, and SLA items for an entity, you can add the SLA Timer control to display the SLA KPIs that are configured for the entity.
 You can customize the views to filter the KPIs and display only the relevant KPIs to agents.
 For more information, go to: [Add a timer control for SLA-enabled entities](../administer/add-timer-control-case-form-track-time-against-sla.md#add-a-timer-control-for-sla-enabled-entities).
-This helps agents monitor their service-level performance and meet their service-level goals.
+This functionality helps agents monitor their service-level performance and meet their service-level goals.
 - You can create SLA KPIs with target times by setting up customer holiday schedules or customer service schedules to calculate business hours to be considered during time calculation.
 - You can also enable recalculation of SLAs, providing agents with sufficient time to work on their services.
 More information: [Enable recalculation of SLAs on reaching terminal status](../administer/enable-sla-recalculation.md#enable-recalculation-of-slas-on-reaching-terminal-status)

 ### Prioritization

-You can define the set of conditions based on which KPIs are applied to a case, or the set of actions to take as a warning or in case of an SLA breach.
+You can define the set of conditions that are based on which KPIs are applied to a case, or the set of actions to take as a warning or in an SLA breach.
 More information: [Manage service configuration settings](/power-platform/admin/system-settings-dialog-box-service-tab)

 ### Reminders